ClassiCube/ClassiCube/readme.md

 #### What ClassiCube isn't
 * It does not work with Minecraft Java or Bedrock edition servers
 * It does not have a survival mode (nor will such a mode be added)
-* It does not reimplement Minecraft Classic versions before 0.30
+* It does not support logging in with Mojang/Minecraft accounts

 #### System requirements
 * Windows: 95 or later